 In 1996, South Africa hosted the 20th Africa Cup of Nations after their long ban was lifted due to their country’s apartheid.
 Participants were expanded to 16, into four groups.

 In the cup’s history, Egypt has been the most successful.
-They have won 7 times, including their famous match against United Arab Republic from 1958 to 1971.
+They have won seven times, including when they competed as the United Arab Republic from 1958 to 1971.
 Cameroon has won the tournament five times, Ghana has four titles.

-The 2015 event was scheduled to be held in Morocco, but they withdraw as host of the 2015 Africa Cup of Nations because of fears it would lead to a further spread of the Ebola virus.
+The 2015 event was scheduled to be held in Morocco, but they withdraw as hosts because of fears it would lead to a further spread of the Ebola virus.
 The host country became Equatorial Guinea.
 The scheduled 2021 tournament was also affected by disease, with the coronavirus pandemic causing it to be postponed until 2022.